 Cost per student will be approximately $3,000.
 This includes travel, housing, and food.
 The Piper Center will provide $2,000, and students will be responsible for approximately $1,000 (or less).

 Norway School of Business Support

-Magne Supphellen and Truls Liland, faculty members at the Hauge School of Management and NLA University College, have graciously volunteered to be the faculty advisors for this project.
+Magne Supphellen and Truls Liland, faculty members at the Hauge School of Management and NLA University College, have graciously volunteered to serve as faculty advisors for this project.

 How to Apply

 - Interim Program: Junior or Senior

-- Major or concentration in any of the natural sciences, economics, management or media studies, mathematics, or with other relevant academic background/experience
+- Major or concentration in any of the natural sciences, nursing, economics, management or media studies, mathematics, or with other relevant academic background/experience

 - Strong academic record